1957 European Cup final

 The 1957 European Cup final was a football match played at the Santiago Bernabéu Stadium in Madrid, Spain, on 30 May 1957 to determine the winners of the 1956–57 European Cup.
 It was contested between Real Madrid of Spain and Fiorentina of Italy.
 Real Madrid won 2–0 after goals from Alfredo Di Stéfano and Francisco Gento in the second half.
 It was the first of four finals (also counting the Champions League era, followed by the 1965, 1984 and 2012 finals) where one of the teams played in its home stadium, and also the first final when the winning team played at their home stadium.

 Controversy surrounded Real Madrid's first goal after Dutch referee Leo Horn ignored his linesman signalling that Enrique Mateos was offside before awarding a penalty for a foul on Mateos that appeared to have been committed outside the penalty area.

+By winning the final, Real Madrid became the first team to successfully defend the European Cup.

 Route to the final

 Real Madrid

 Real Madrid qualified for the 1956–57 European Cup as the competition's defending champions, having beaten Reims 4–3 in the 1956 final at the Parc des Princes in Paris.
 As the title holders, they were given a bye directly to the first round, where they were drawn against Austrian champions Rapid Wien.
 Two goals each from Alfredo Di Stéfano and Ramón Marsal gave them a 4–2 win in the first leg at the Santiago Bernabéu Stadium.
 In the second leg, Ernst Happel scored a hat-trick to put Rapid 3–0 ahead, but a Di Stéfano goal made the score 3–1.
 The game finished 5–5 on aggregate.
 As the away goals rule was not implemented until 1965, a play-off took place at the Bernabéu, where goals from Joseíto and Raymond Kopa gave Madrid a 2–0.

-The quarter-finals saw Madrid take on French champions Nice.
+The quarter-finals saw Real take on French champions Nice.
 A Joseíto goal and two from Enrique Mateos gave Madrid a 3–0 win at home.
 In the away tie, Jacques Foix pulled a goal back for Nice, but another goal from Joseíto and two by Di Stéfano secured Madrid's victory; a late penalty by Nice's Ferry meant the tie finished 6–2 on aggregate.

-Manchester United were Madrid's opponents in the semi-finals.
+Manchester United were Real's opponents in the semi-finals.
 Goals from Héctor Rial and Di Stéfano put Madrid 2–0 up just after the hour mark; Manchester United pulled a goal back through Tommy Taylor, but Mateos' goal a minute later cancelled it out.
 Kopa and Rial each scored in the first half in the second leg at Old Trafford, which practically put the tie beyond doubt, though Taylor and Bobby Charlton scored in the second half to reduce the aggregate score to 5–3.
 That result sent Real Madrid through to their second straight European Cup final.